Jordan6794/Habits30/README.md

 ## Live

-Visit the web application live at [https://www.habits30/net](https://www.habits30/net)
+Visit the web application live at [https://www.habits30.net](https://www.habits30.net)

 ## Features

-The app is made to help the user build and maintain new habits in his life.
+The app is made to help the user build and maintain new habits in his life. <br>
 Features available includes :
 - Attractive landing page
 - Onboarding